Academic Policies

 Report of Grades

-Students may obtain their grades through SelfServe on the seminary’s website.
+Students may obtain their grades through their student portal via the unofficial transcript.
 The seminary may withhold grades or transcripts of any present or former student if financial obligations are outstanding.

 Academic Grievances